Dragon9135/CPPS-Launcher/README.md

     npm run build
     ```

-    The output files will be in the `out` folder.
+    The output files will be in the `win-unpacked` folder.

 ## Project Rationale